abacusai/DeepAgent/README.md

 <div align = center>

+Abacus.AI DeepAgent is a powerful AI Super Assitant that is capable of automating all kinds of work that is available as a cloud service at https://deepagent.abacus.ai

-A powerful desktop AI assistant with agentic browsing, listening, coding CLI and editor.
+We have a companion desktop application and command line agent with agentic browsing, listening, coding CLI and editor.
 Automate all your work with state of the art AI and the most powerful agent in the world.